TomFrederik/fact-ai/README.md

 ## Installing the environment
-Execute the following commands to install the required packages and activate the environment
+Execute the following commands to install the required packages and activate the environment.
+Note that for installing on macOS, you need to remove the package cudatoolkit from the environment file or select a different available version.
 ```bash
 conda env create -f environment.yml
 conda activate fact-ai